mstksg/inCode/copy/entries/heroku-precompile.md

     variable.

 3. Heroku requires every project to have *some* buildpack.
 Because the actual web processes are specified in your `Procfile`, buildpacks won't interfere with any actual execution of your server.

-    So to do this, you can "trick" Heroku into thinking your project is a Python project by creating an empty file `requirements.txt` in your project root.
-Everything will then run fine --- Heroku will recognize a Python project, install all of the *pip* dependencies in `requirements.txt` (of which there are none), and then run the command specified in your `Procfile`.

-    You might actually be using a Python package in your project, so this works out for you even better --- Heroku will first install and build the Python dependencies and then launch your server.

-    I actually find myself often taking advantage of a lot of Ruby gems like [*compass*][compass].
-If that is more your style, you can use a `Gemfile` (but remember to also to install your bundle locally and create a `Gemfile.lock` file and commit that to version control)...Heroku will automatically treat your project as a Ruby project, install your gems, and you will be merrily on your way without having to worry about fiddling with buildpacks!
+    There are three easy ways to do this --- you can either use a blank `requirements.txt` (the easiest way) to act like a *Python* app, a valid but empty `package.json` to act like a *Node.js* app, `package.json`, or a valid but empty `Gemfile` and `Gemfile.lock` combination.

+    But hey, if you use any node packages or gems or python packages in your project, then you can actually use this to your advantage!
+I personally use *[compass][]* a lot for their extensions to *sass*, so adding it is as simple as using a *Gemfile* --- just like in any normal ruby app.

     [compass]: http://compass-style.org/

-    If you plan on using both Python and Ruby dependencies...you have bigger problems to worry about.
-But if you insist, you can use the [multi][] buildpack to install both your Python and Ruby dependencies.
+    If you want to mix and match libraries from different languages/ecosystems, you can use the [multi][] buildpack and have Heroku check for packages in all of the normal package managers of the languages you specify.

     [multi]: https://github.com/ddollar/heroku-buildpack-multi

 4. Configure your [Heroku Toolbelt][toolbelt], and deploy.